 The following learning outcomes incorporate and depend on systematic understanding of the key aspects of the knowledge base of Criminology and Policing, including a coherent and detailed knowledge of some specialist areas in depth.

 On successful completion of this course students will be able to:

-1. deploy accurately established techniques of analysis and enquiry in relation to Criminology and Policing
+1. deploy accurately established techniques of analysis and enquiry within Criminology and Policing;

-2. devise and sustain arguments and/or solve problems using ideas and techniques some of which are at the forefront of research on Criminology and Policing
+2. devise and sustain arguments, and/or to solve problems, using ideas and techniques, some of which are at the forefront of Criminology and Policing;

-3. describe and comment upon particular aspects of current research, or equivalent advanced scholarship, focussed on Criminology and Policing, recognising the uncertainty, ambiguity and limits of knowledge
+3. describe and comment upon particular aspects of current research, or equivalent advanced scholarship, in Criminology and Policing recognising the uncertainty, ambiguity and limits of knowledge;

-4. manage their own learning, and make use of scholarly reviews and primary sources (for example, refereed research articles and/or original materials appropriate to Criminology and Policing)
+4. manage their own learning, and to make use of scholarly reviews and primary sources (for example, refereed research articles and/or original materials appropriate to Criminology and Policing);

-6. critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete), make judgments and frame appropriate questions to achieve a solution, or identify a range of solutions, to a problem
+6. critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete), to make judgements, and to frame appropriate questions to achieve a solution - or identify a range of solutions - to a problem;